 I have polled the masses and now come to you with the absolute best – and worst – reasons that toddlers make the holidays crazy.

-Before I start dishing on all my discoveries, I need to tell you that I currently have a 9 month old (into everything) son, two more boys, ages 3 and 5, and a daughter who is 7.
+Before I start dishing on all my discoveries, I need to tell you that I currently have a 2 month old daughter, a 19 month old (into everything) son, a 4 year old son, and two more, ages 6 and 8.
 Our holidays have been everything but quiet for a few years now!
 I am in no way a toddler expert, but I like to drink wine and wrap presents for the ones who drive me nuts, so that basically makes me awesome.
 Awesome trumps expert today.
 So there.

 A few things that I have learned about toddlers and holidays: